mui/material-ui/docs/src/pages/components/checkboxes/checkboxes.md

 ## FormGroup

-`FormGroup` is a helpful wrapper used to group selection controls components that provides an easier API.
+`FormGroup` is a helpful wrapper used to group selection control components.

 {{"demo": "pages/components/checkboxes/CheckboxesGroup.js"}}